labsyspharm/cylinter/docs/index.md

 An Interactive Image Segmentation Filter for Multiplex Microscopy.
 {: .fs-6 .fw-300 }

-CyLinter is quality control software for identifying and removing cell segmentation instances in microscopy images corrupted by optical and/or image-processing artifacts.
+CyLinter is quality control software for identifying and removing cell segmentation instances corrupted by optical and/or image-processing artifacts in multiplex microscopy images.
 The tool is user-guided and comprises a set of modular and extensible QC modules instantiated in a configurable [Python](https://www.python.org) Class object.
-Module results are cached to allow for dynamic restarts and iterative QC strategies.
+Module results are cached to allow for dynamic restarts.

 CyLinter development is led by [Greg Baker](https://github.com/gjbaker) at the [Laboratory of Systems Pharmacology](https://hits.harvard.edu/the-program/laboratory-of-systems-pharmacology/about/), Harvard Medical School.